News from 07/06/2017

 Domaine Jean-Marc Brocard, Chablis, Bourgogne

 The 2016 vintage was one of the hardest in living memory for the wine-makers of Chablis with the frost of the 27th April, followed by the big hail storm of the 13th May.
-The yields were dramatically reduced, so the wines are rare, but it was still possible to make some exceptionally high quality wines thanks to the great summer conditions.
+The yields were dramatically reduced in this part of the Burgundy wine-growing region, so the wines are rare, but it was still possible to make some exceptionally high quality wines thanks to the great summer conditions.
 In the Chablis Premier Cru category, Domaine Jean-Marc Brocard had its “Les Butteaux” wine chosen.
 “This straight wine, slightly reduced with hints of oyster shell, is very mineral and saline, taught, and slightly nervous.”

 Domaine Allegria, Pézenas, Languedoc